cnt52845/mars-rover-cpp-kata/README.md

 control software that translates the commands sent from Earth to instructions that the rover understands.

-NASA engineers treat the surface of Mars as a square grid, with side's length being a power of two, e.g., 4x4, 8x8, 16x16, etc.
+NASA engineers treat the surface of Mars as a square grid, with side length being a power of two, e.g., 4x4, 8x8, 16x16, etc.

 On the grid, the rover's location is defined by coordinates (x, y) and an